odlemon/podium/README.md

 ## Why Podium

-While tools like Kubernetes provide comprehensive container orchestration, they can be complex and resource intensive for simpler use cases.
+While tools like Kubernetes provide comprehensive container orchestration, they can be complex and resource-intensive for simpler use cases.
 Podium aims to surpass Kubernetes in specific areas by focusing on simplicity, developer experience, and specialized use cases.

 ### "Kubernetes-Simple" Developer Experience
 Podium eliminates the steep learning curve of Kubernetes with:
 - Drastically simplified configuration (80% less verbose than Kubernetes)
-- One command deployments that "just work" with sensible defaults
+- One-command deployments that "just work" with sensible defaults
 - Clear, intuitive CLI feedback showing exactly what's happening
 - No need to understand complex concepts like pods, deployments, services, etc.

 ### Application-Level Health Monitoring
 Beyond basic container health checks, Podium provides:
 - Deep insights into application health, not just container status
-- Business relevant metrics for truly understanding application performance
+- Business-relevant metrics for truly understanding application performance
 - Intelligent recovery actions tailored to specific failure scenarios
-- Simple health dashboards for at a glance monitoring
+- Simple health dashboards for at-a-glance monitoring

 ### Single-Node Excellence
 Podium is optimized for the common case of single server deployments: